Civil Force

-Civil Force (公民力量) is a district-based pro-Beijing political party in Hong Kong.
+Civil Force (公民力量) is a pro-Beijing, district-based political party in Hong Kong.
 Since 2014, the Civil Force has entered an alliance with the New People's Party of Regina Ip.
-Headed by chairman Pun Kwok-shan, it had its stronghold in the Sha Tin and Sai Kung Districts and had once the majority of seats in the Sha Tin District Council until its total defeat in 2019.
+Headed by chairman Pun Kwok-shan, it has its stronghold in the Sha Tin District where it is, as of 2025, the largest party by number of seats.